astronomer/docs/astro/runtime-image-architecture.md

 - A custom security manager that enforces user roles and permissions as defined by Astro and Astronomer Software.
 See [User permissions](user-permissions.md).
 - A custom Airflow UI that includes links to Astronomer resources and exposes the currently running Docker image tag in the footer of all UI pages.

-For more information about the features that are available in Astro Runtime releases, see the [Astro Runtime Release Notes](https://docs.astronomer.io/astro/runtime-release-notes).
+For more information about the features that are available in Astro Runtime releases, see the [Astro Runtime release notes](https://docs.astronomer.io/astro/runtime-release-notes).
+To install or upgrade Astro Runtime, see [Upgrade Runtime](https://docs.astronomer.io/astro/upgrade-runtime).

 ## Runtime versioning